skyformat99/librlog/README.md

 Let's go straight to the examples.
 Let's suppose you have a webserver running on 8080 port and you want to log certain event.
 Suppose your server url is http://localhost:8080/myendpoint and this endpoint accepts a POST request.

-# Log and event synchronously
+# Log an event synchronously
 Here's an example on how to log an event in a synchronous way.

 ```c++